Robin Room

 Robin Gerald Walden Room (born 28 December 1939) is an Australian sociologist and researcher who studies the health effects of alcohol and other drugs.
 From 2015 - 2017 he was the director of the Centre for Alcohol Policy Research at La Trobe University, formerly at Turning Point Alcohol and Drug Centre in Fitzroy, Victoria, Australia, as well as the Professor of Alcohol Policy Research at the School of Population Health of the University of Melbourne, since March 2006.
+Room is currently Distinguished Professor at the Centre for Alcohol Policy Research at La Trobe University.
 He is also a professor at the Centre for Social Research on Alcohol and Drugs at Stockholm University.

 Education

 Room received his B.A. from Princeton University in English in 1960, and his two M.A.'s (the first in English, the second in sociology) from the University of California, Berkeley in 1962 and 1967, respectively.
 He later received his PhD in sociology from Berkeley in 1978.

 Career

 Room began working at the National Alcohol Research Centre in Berkeley, California in 1963 and remained there until 1991.
 He became the centre's scientific director in 1977.
 From 1991 to 1998, he worked at the Addiction Research Foundation in Canada, as their vice president for research.
 In 1999, he was appointed professor and founding director of the Centre for Social Research on Alcohol and Drugs at Stockholm University, where he is still a professor as of December 2010.
 In 2006, he joined both the Centre for Alcohol Policy Research and the University of Melbourne in 2006.